RoloEdits/scrapetoon/README.md

             ])
 ```

-To remove the dead code warning, we can simply comment out the unused `chapter_number`
+To remove the unused code warning, we can simply comment out the unused `chapter_number`

 ```rust
 // let chapter_number = chapter.chapter_number.to_string();